w3zone/google_places_autocomplete_flutter/README.md

         debounceTime: 800 // default 600 ms,
         countries: ["in","fr"],// optional by default null is set isLatLngRequired:true,// if you required coordinates from place detail
+        autcompleteBaseUrl: "", // if provided will use it as a base url for loading autocomplate data
+        placesBaseUrl: "", // if provided will use it as a base url for loading place details
         getPlaceDetailWithLatLng: (Prediction prediction) {
          // this method will return latlng with place detail print("placeDetails" + prediction.lng.toString());